labbsr0x/big-brother/README.md

 Basically, it collects the necessary metrics from a client provided [BB Promster](https://github.com/labbsr0x/bb-promster) cluster endpoint.

-More specifically, the **Cortex** app monitores and stores metrics sended by the **BB Promster Clusters**, and starts collecting **Big Brother** specific metrics, with the help of some useful programming libraries.
+More specifically, the **Cortex** app monitors and stores metrics sent by the **BB Promster Clusters**, and starts collecting **Big Brother** specific metrics, with the help of some useful programming libraries.

 These metrics are treated as the fundamental protocol behind **Big Brother's** capabilities.